 Please bring along any existing materials, watercolour sets, that you have and any of the materials on the list below that you already have.

-One good quality watercolour brush: a pointed round number 6 or 8 sable or synthetic depending on your budget (eg sable da vinci maestro series 10 size 6 (standard round) or da vinci maestro series 36 size 6, the series 36 has a lovely extra fine point good for detail, theses brushes are both available in Tindalls in Cambridge if you ask the staff they have them at the till, or any make that’s similar.
+One good quality watercolour brush: a pointed round number 6 or 8 sable or synthetic depending on your budget (eg sable Da Vinci maestro series 10 size 6 (standard round) or Da Vinci maestro series 35 size 6, the series 35 has a lovely extra fine point good for detail, theses brushes are both available in Tindalls in Cambridge if you ask the staff they have them at the till, or any make that’s similar.

-Paper: I prefer 100% Cotton Watercolour paper as it is much more robust than cellulose paper.
-I find it easier to use for large washes and its less likely to tear if you use masking fluid.
-Weight minimum 140lb, 300gsm, textured Cold Pressed eg Arches, Saunders Waterford or Langton Prestige.
+Paper: I prefer 100% cotton watercolour paper as it is generally robust, distributes the watercolour evenly in large washes and its less likely to tear if you use masking fluid.
+Weight minimum 140lb, 300gsm, eg Arches, Saunders Waterford or Langton Prestige.
+I use Hot Pressed smooth paper for detailed flower painting and textured cold pressed paper for landscapes.
 If you have a pad or loose sheets of paper please bring a board that you can tape it down to.

 Winsor & Newton Cotman Student Watercolours (or any other brand) 8ml tubes are reasonably priced or Winsor & Newton Artist quality but they are more expensive.
 No need for large sets of 24 or 48 pans as you will have more colours than you need.
 Suggested colours: ( if you don’t have these just bring along any you already have)